siddheshgarud/Lootershub-Coupon-Offers-Python-Django/README.md

 # Lootershub-Coupon-Offers-Python-Django

 Lootershub is an Coupon & Offer website | You can get Discount Coupons of all store you saw online.
 This is Best platform to earn Some cashback and rewards..

+author - <a href="https://github.com/siddheshgarud">Siddhesh garud</a> AND <a href="https://github.com/Shreyas30k">Shreyas Kocharekar</a>

 Basically Website is built on Python / Django.

 Note :- Some Functionalities are still not working.

 #Some Screenshots